iglunix/iglunix/README.md

 |sudo          | doas               | Privilege escalation             |
 |pkg-config    | pkgconf            | Package configuration tool       |
 |e2fsprogs     | make_ext4fs        | Make an ext4 file system         |

-## TODO (lots more TODO items in the Discord)
- - LLVM (Work out how to split packages)
- - QEMU for multiarch (need lots of work on glibr to get this to build)